-For additional information about the PhD in Couple and Family Therapy, visit the Counseling and Family Therapy Department (https://drexel.edu/cnhp/academics/departments/Counseling-and-Family-Therapy/) web site.
+For more information about the PhD in Couple and Family Therapy, visit the Counseling and Family Therapy Department (https://drexel.edu/cnhp/academics/departments/Counseling-and-Family-Therapy/) website.

 Students are required to complete the standard curriculum in couple and family therapy before pursuing the doctoral curriculum.
 The standard curriculum is offered in the COAMFTE- accredited Master of Family Therapy (p.
-19) and Post-Master's Certificate programs at the University.
+28) and post-master's certificate programs at the University.